Table of contents of the article:

 Main features of Borg Backup

-All chunks in the same repository are considered for deduplication, regardless of whether they come from different machines, from previous backups, from the same backup or even from the same single file.
+A particularly distinctive feature of Borg deduplication is its universal reach within a single repository.
+Borg treats all blocks in the same repository for deduplication, regardless of their origin – whether they're from different machines, previous backups, the same backup, or even the same single file.

 Compared to other deduplication approaches, this method does NOT depend on: